Sergong/Windows-Updates/README.md

 - All other functionality remains intact

 **Locally/Standalone:**
-- Use `--tags all` to include Wake-on-LAN functionality
+- Use `--tags always` to include Wake-on-LAN functionality
 - Requires `wakeonlan` utility installed on the control machine

 ## Configuration Options